 - lower incidence of infectious diseases

-A recent study found that infectious disease may be the only really important predictor of average IQ.
+A found that infectious disease may be the only really important predictor of average IQ.
 Researchers believe that this is because if a child becomes ill, the body uses its energy to fight off the infection rather than using it for brain development.